Venture off the beaten path for coffee and more in the town of San Lorenzo.

 El Cerro de Nandy

-To reach the restaurant El Cerro de Nandy you need a 4x4 vehicle that can handle a rocky dirt road, river crossing, and extremely steep climb straight up a mountainside.
-If you don't have one of those, the restaurant offers transportation in a military vehicle.
-Once at the top, the view is absolutely stunning.
-El Cerro de Nandy serves outstanding traditional countryside Puerto Rican food.
-Come for the adventure, stay for the rice and pigeon peas, roast chicken, and rabbit stew.
+To reach the restaurant El Cerro de Nandy, you need a 4x4 vehicle that can handle a rocky dirt road, a river crossing, and extremely steep climbs straight up a mountainside.
+If you forgot to bring yours, the restaurant offers transportation in a rugged military vehicle.
+Once at the top the view is absolutely stunning, and is best enjoyed alongside Nandy's outstanding traditional Puerto Rican countryside food.
+Come for the adventure, and stay for the rice and pigeon peas, roast chicken, and rabbit stew.

 Montaña Santa

 Montaña Santa translates into the Holy Mountain.
 It's an important pilgrimage site for devout Catholics, particularly during Easter.
-On the top of the Holy Mountain is a sanctuary dedicated to Our Lady of Carmen and people visit this serene and silent place in order to pray and meditate.
+At the top of the Holy Mountain is a sanctuary dedicated to Our Lady of Carmen.
+It is a serene and silent place people visit to pray and meditate.

 Paradise for Your Inbox